Motion Design

 - Toggle, pull, pinch

-- Anything driven by velocity
+- Anything driven by how fast you move

 - Page transitions